qasemzoubii/qasemzoubii/README.md

 - I'm now a <strong>Full Stack Web Developer Trainee</strong> at Orange Coding Academy
-- I'm a Computer Engineering graduate from JUST.
 - I am looking for a position as a full-stack web developer where my software development knowledge, research skills, and dedication will be utilized.
 Comes with a strong desire to learn and work simultaneously, and an eagerness to hone exceptional communication and teamwork skills.